Shubham876662/Kyelogger/README.md

 Pressing Enter inserts a new line with a timestamp

-Special keys are logged with readable labels
+Special keys are logged using readable labels for clarity

 Execution

-You can run the program in two ways:
+Run the program using Python:

-1. Using Python

 python keystroke.py

-2. Using Executable

-dist/keystroke.exe

-Running the .exe will automatically start logging keystrokes into mydata.txt.
+Once executed, the program immediately begins logging keystrokes into mydata.txt.

 Technologies Used